 Tips and strategies for timely payment

 Making the right decision to work for clients who pay for the services on time is the first strategy to avoid chasing after payment.
 With due diligence, you can identify such clients.
-Maximize the chances of getting paid by keeping proper records, having a hustle free payment processor, and draw a binding contract.
+Maximize the chances of getting paid by keeping proper records, having a hassle free payment processor, and draw a binding contract.
+Use paperless accounts payable software to keep track of everything and always know where your invoices stand.
 Sometimes you may also ask for advance payment.